Configure AWS VPC Default Network ACLs

 Beyond these examples

-The examples assume pre-existing infrastructure such as a VPC with a default network ACL (created automatically by AWS).
+The examples assume pre-existing infrastructure such as a VPC with default network ACL (created automatically by AWS).
 They focus on ACL rule configuration rather than provisioning the surrounding network infrastructure.

 To keep things focused, common ACL patterns are omitted, including:

-• Tags for organization and cost tracking
+• Tags and resource metadata

 • IPv6 CIDR blocks (ipv6CidrBlock)